Ingredients:

 * optional 1/2 cup pineapple chunks

-Add the chicken to the pan and cook until the outsides are slightly browned - the chicken will not be entirely cooked (that's ok).
-Place the chicken in a 9x13 pan (I used an 8x11 because I didn't use the full amount of chicken).
-To make the sauce, whisk all of the ingredients together and pour over the top of the chicken (the sauce will be rather thin).
-Place the chicken (uncovered) in a preheated 325F oven.
-Bake the chicken for an hour but make sure you stir it every 15 minutes.
-Your sauce will thicken as it bakes.
+For the sauce: Whisk all of the ingredients together and pour over the top of the chicken.
+The sauce will be rather thin.
+Place the chicken (uncovered) in a preheated 325°F oven.
+Bake the chicken for an hour and stir it every 15 minutes so it thickens as it bakes.
 Serve with brown rice, white rice or stir fried rice.

 This is absolutely awesome but my favorite part was watching my granddaughter (she has Celiac Disease) smile as she was enjoying every bite!
 She hasn't been able to eat Chinese food since she was diagnosed and it is one of her favorites.
 All of my taste testers, even the 4 year old agreed this is better than take-out!
 Enjoy and be blessed!